lisa-saunders/Twitter-Sentiment/README.md

 ## Cleaning

 Cleaned the dataset from URLS, emojis and other special characters.
 Cleaned text for natural language processing using tokenization, lemmatization.
-Extracted popular hashtags and mentions
+Extracted popular hashtags and mentions.

 ## Analysis
 * Sentiment analysis with the vader library
 * Analysis for both world wide data and US data only
 * Analysis by month, city and time for the US data
 * Wordclouds for popular hashtags, mentions and common words
-* Classifying tweets into popular topics using Non-Negative Matrix Factorization (NMF).
+* Classifying tweets into popular topics using Non-Negative Matrix Factorization (NMF)

 ## Conclusion
-* Sentiment overall mostly stable, with more neutral and positive sentiment than negative.
+* Sentiment overall mostly stable, with more neutral and positive sentiment than negative
 * Very popular topic with high polarity and anger

 ## Future Work
-Classifying tweets into climate believers and deniers.
+* Classifying tweets into climate believers and deniers

 ## Links